- Listing Type: Gap Year Programs

 On this GAP YEAR experience with United Planet, you will be hosted by Volunteer Centre, ICYE’s South African partner organization.

 Work as an administrative assistant in an established non-profit that focuses on the care, development and rehabilitation of underprivileged individuals in South Africa.
-This non-profit is an umbrella organization that runs around 150 retirement communities, hospices, orphanages, drug rehabilitation centers, and adoption centers around South Africa.
+This non-profit is an umbrella organization that runs around 150 retirement communities, hospices, child care centers, drug rehabilitation centers, and adoption centers around South Africa.